Galois groups over rational function fields and explicit Hilbert irreducibility: Computation of Galois groups over

-We now discuss how each of the steps of the above algorithm can be carried out in the case where $f$ is irreducible.
+We now discuss how some of the steps of the above algorithm can be carried out in the case where $f$ is irreducible.

-\begin{description}[labelindent=0mm,leftmargin=0cm,itemsep=2mm] \item[Choosing a good prime] (Step~\ref{gal_algo_prime}).
+\begin{description}[labelindent=0mm,leftmargin=0cm,itemsep=2mm] \item[Choosing a good prime] (Step~\ref{gal_algo_split}).
 A good prime is necessary for computing a completion of $\Q(t)$ and a splitting field over this completion.
 The image of $f$ must be squarefree over the residue field at $P$.
 Instead of the completion being a $p$-adic field (completion of the rationals) or a series field over the field of constants (completion of a global rational function field) we complete in two directions and compute a completion as a series field over a $p$-adic field.
 For this we need two primes, an integer prime for computing a $p$-adic field and a polynomial prime to compute a series field over this $p$-adic field.

 The choice of a good polynomial prime can be undertaken in the same way as for the global function fields; see ~\cite{sutherland} Section 3.1 or ~\cite{suth_thesis} Section 8.1.
 In contrast to the global case we consider only $n$ primes.
 Let $r_P$ be the degree of $P$, $d_P$ the LCM of the degrees of the factors of the image of $f$ mapped over $\Q[x]/P$, and let $l_{f,P}$ be the number of factors of the image of $f$ mapped over $\Q[x]/P$.
-Similar to the case of global function fields we choose a prime $P$ with the smallest $r_P d_P l_{f,P}^{1.5} > n/4$ if such occurs for a prime we have considered; otherwise a prime we have considered with largest $r_P d_P l_{f,P}^{1.5} \le n/4$.
+Similar to the global case we choose $P$ with the smallest $r_P d_P l_{f,P}^{1.5} > n/4$ if such occurs for a prime we have considered; otherwise a prime we have considered with largest $r_P d_P l_{f,P}^{1.5} \le n/4$.

 To choose a good integer prime for the $p$-adic part of the completion we construct the number field $K = \Q[x]/P(x)$, where $P$ is the prime polynomial chosen.
-Then we map $f$ to a polynomial $f_K$ over $K$ and compute a prime $p$ which is good for the computation of the Galois group of $f_K$, a polynomial over a number field.
+We map $f$ to a polynomial $f_K$ over $K$ and compute a prime $p$ which is good for the computation of the Galois group of $f_K$, a polynomial over a number field.
 Lemma 2.16 of \cite{geissler_klueners} contains some necessary conditions such primes must satisfy.
-In addition to this we choose the prime $p$ so that the extension of the $p$-adic field is not of too large degree to be expensive to work in nor of too small degree that computations will require excessive precision.
-This trade off is discussed in~\cite{sutherland, suth_thesis} Section 3.1 and 8.1, respectively.
+As discussed in~\cite{sutherland, suth_thesis} Section 3.1 and 8.1, respectively, we choose the prime $p$ so that the extension of the $p$-adic field is not of too large degree to be expensive to work in nor of too small degree that computations will require excessive precision,